 Improves Heart Health

-Pistachio serves as an ideal snack for all health-conscious individuals, regular intake of this healthy nut can remarkably lower LDL (bad) cholesterol level in the body.
-The wealth of plant sterols and antioxidants are beneficial in improving heart health.
-In addition, pistachios are also a potent source of amino acids L-arginine which prevents hardening of arteries and formation of blood clots.
+Pistachio serves as an ideal snack for all health-conscious individuals, regular intake of this healthy nut can remarkably lower LDL (bad) cholesterol levels in the body.
+The wealth of plant sterols and antioxidants is beneficial in improving heart health.
+In addition, pistachios are also a potent source of the amino acid L-arginine which prevents the hardening of arteries and the formation of blood clots.

 Promotes Good Vision

-The goodness of eye-healthy antioxidants lutein and zeaxanthin and vitamin E in pistachio helps in improving the vision, lowering risk of age-related macular degeneration and other eye conditions.
+The goodness of eye-healthy antioxidants lutein and zeaxanthin and vitamin E in pistachio helps in improving vision and lowering the risk of age-related macular degeneration and other eye conditions.
 The fat profile of pistachio assists in better assimilation of carotenoids, the antioxidants potent for healthy vision.

 Potent Anti-Inflammatory Effects

-According to the Arthritis Foundation pistachios are ideal nuts for lowering inflammation and treats arthritis as it is heaped with an ample amount of monounsaturated fatty acids, Vitamins E, and A, magnesium, zinc and calcium.
-Furthermore, the powerful anti-inflammatory properties help in battling inflammation, reduces pain and improves bone and joint health.
+According to the Arthritis Foundation pistachios are ideal nuts for lowering inflammation and treating arthritis as it is heaped with an ample amount of monounsaturated fatty acids, Vitamins E, and A, magnesium, zinc and calcium.
+Furthermore, the powerful anti-inflammatory properties help in battling inflammation, reduce pain and improve bone and joint health.

 Improves Gut Health

-Pistachios are one of the Indian foods that are super-rich in dietary fibre, support digestion process and treat constipation.
-Amazingly the fibre present in these nuts are digested by the bacteria in the gut and acts as prebiotic.
+Pistachios are one of the Indian foods that are super-rich in dietary fibre, support the digestion process and treat constipation.
+Amazingly the fibre present in these nuts is digested by the bacteria in the gut and acts as pa rebiotic.
 The gut bacteria ferment the fibre in pistachios and convert it to short-chain fatty acids- butyric acids which can remarkably increase the good bacteria levels in the gut thereby lowering the risk of colon cancer and improving overall gut health.

 Aphrodisiac